junjo255/junjo255/README.md

 ### About Me
 My name is **Jun Jo**, a software engineer from New York.

-I currently work in [Goldman Sachs](https://www.goldmansachs.com/)' Marcus division.
+I currently work for [Goldman Sachs](https://www.goldmansachs.com/).
 I'm part of the money movement team where our team is responsible for building money movement related features such as ACH and wires.

-Prior to Goldman Sachs, I worked at [Northwestern Mutual](https://www.northwesternmutual.com/), where I got my first dips on financial related platform.
-I was part of the API engineering team where we were responsible for API development, backend-service library management, data persistence, and microservice orchestration.
+Prior to Goldman Sachs, I worked for [Northwestern Mutual](https://www.northwesternmutual.com/), where I helped to build their financial platform.
+I was part of the API engineering team where I was responsible for API development, backend-service library management, data persistence, and microservice orchestration.
 <div align="center">
 <a href="https://junjo.dev/">